AlphaBravo7777/CS50_ProblemSets/pset3/fifteen/README.md

-Start game with dimension of the field n x n:
+Start game with dimension of the field nXn:

     make fifteen
     ./fifteen n

-Test game with dimension of the field 3 x 3 with moves from file '3x3turns.txt':
+Test game with dimension of the field 3X3 with moves from file '3x3turns.txt':

     make fifteen
     ./fifteen 3 < 3x3turns.txt